mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Dolphins gestate their young, known as calves, internally, usually for a period of 13 months.
 Births normally occur underwater and consist of a single calf, although twins do occur occasionally.
 Calves are born relatively independent, able to swim for themselves shortly after birth and can vocalise a few days later.
 Calves do need assistance to be taken to the surface of the water for their first breath of air.
 Birthing Dolphins normally have the assistance of one or more midwives.

-Calves are born tail first and are about one metre long and 11–18 kilograms in weight.
+Calves are born tail first and are about one meter long and 11–18 kilograms in weight.
 The mother nurses the young with milk from her mammary glands and the calf feeds frequently through the day and night.
 Calves continue to suckle for three to four years and will remain with the mother for a few years after being weaned.
 Dolphins are considered adults at the age of 14.
 Unlike their wild ancestors, the rearing of young is shared between males and females.

 Dolphins share similar senses to humans but differ somewhat; hearing is particularly keen, with their auditory range extending into the ultrasonic.
 There are two small ear openings behind the eyes.
 The auditory cortex of the Dolphin brain is highly developed and the auditory nerve is approximately twice the diameter of the human analogue, leading to more rapid sound processing.
 In addition, the auditory nerve supply in a Dolphin is three times that of humans, providing more ultrasonic information to their central nervous system.

 ### WHITESIDE DOLPHIN

 The Whiteside Dolphin ( Lagenorhyncus obliquidens galactus ) is not as well-known as its bottlenose cousin.
 Whiteside Dolphins are a much younger race resulting from work completed shortly before the start of the Solomani Rim War.
 The intention behind their creation was to produce a race of Dolphins that was smaller and easier to transport than the bottlenose species and was based on the Pacific Whiteside Dolphin.
-These Dolphins grow to a length of 2.1 to 2.4 metres and mass up to 150 kilograms.
+These Dolphins grow to a length of 2.1 to 2.4 meters and mass up to 150 kilograms.
 The two Dolphin races are natural and enthusiastic allies of each other, frequently intermingling with each other and will often mate together, creating infertile hybrid offspring.

 Whiteside Dolphins do not require the additional space requirements on spacecraft and vehicles as their bottlenose cousins.